Darla Moore School of Business

 |Office:||Darla Moore School of Business, Room 461Q|

-His book — Property, Predation, and Protection (Cambridge University Press, 2015) — was awarded the 2016 Stein Rokkan Prize for Comparative Social Science Research by the International Social Science Council and the European Consortium for Political Research.
-The book outlines the structure of political risk to firms in Russia and Ukraine as well as the strategies used by firms to neutralize such risk.
+His book — Property, Predation, and Protection (Cambridge University Press, 2015) — was awarded the Stein Rokkan Prize for Comparative Social Science Research, one of the most prestigious book awards across social sciences.
+The book builds and tests a framework for analyzing political risk as well as effective firm-level non-market strategies in under-institutionalized economies.

-His research has been published or is forthcoming in peer-reviewed journals including World Politics, Comparative Political Studies, Socio-Economic Review, Studies in Comparative International Development, Daedalus and Polity.
-His research has been recognized through various awards including the Luebbert Award for Best Article in Comparative Politics from the American Political Science Association, the Wilson Center Fellowship from the Woodrow Wilson International Center for Scholars in Washington, D.C., the Harvard Academy Fellowship from the Harvard Academy for International and Area Studies and the Jean Monnet Fellowship from the European University Institute in Florence, and the Best Article in Comparative Politics Award from the American Political Science Association.
+His research has also been published in the leading peer-reviewed journals, such as the Academy of Management Review, and recognized through many awards, including the AoM Best Paper Award (Strategic Management Division), the Wilson Center Fellowship from the Woodrow Wilson International Center for Scholars in Washington, D.C., the Harvard Academy Fellowship from the Harvard Academy for International and Area Studies, the Jean Monnet Fellowship from the European University Institute in Florence, and the Best Article in Comparative Politics Award from the American Political Science Association.

 Professor Markus has lived in Russia, Ukraine, China and several West European countries.
-He has native fluency in Russian and German, proficiency in French and Ukrainian, and a basic understanding of Mandarin.
+He has native fluency in Russian and German, proficiency in French and Ukrainian, and a conversational understanding of Mandarin.

-Political economy, political risk, non-market strategy, economic development, property rights, corporate governance, stakeholder engagement
+Non-market strategy, political risk, political economy, corporate governance, economic development, property rights, stakeholder engagement

 - Ph.D., Harvard University, 2009